mtozzo/achievers-api-tutorial/tutorial/step7.md

           <Reason />
 ```

-Now we'll update the `Recipients` component itself.
-We'll swap out the `TextArea` component we added as a placeholder before with a `Dropdown` component.
-As we're going to need to manipulate arrays a lot we're going to utilize the [Lodash](https://lodash.com/) library.
-The react starter app already utilizes it so all we need to do is import it.
+Now update the `Recipients` component itself.
+Swap out the `TextArea` component you added as a placeholder with a `Dropdown` component.
+Import the [Lodash](https://lodash.com/) library, as you will be maniuplating arrays.

 ###### src/Recipients.js